 Wrexham gained city status in honour of the Queen’s Platinum Jubilee but it has always been known as a market town.
 There are two indoor markets, including the19th century Butchers Market on the High Street selling clothes and food produce as well as an outdoor market every Monday.
 A recent addition is the Ty Pawb Market in the new £4.5 million arts centre featuring local businesses.
 Many well-known high street brands are located at the Eagles Meadow Shopping Centre.
 Nearby is The Plassey Retail Village with units selling crafts and gifts that showcase many local organisations.

 Wrexham achieved international fame as the Hollywood stars Ryan Reynolds and Rob McElhenney bought Wrexham AFC.
-Other places to visit include St Giles Parish Church.
-It’s tower has been named one of the Seven Wonders of Wales and Elihu Yale is buried here - Yale University was named in his honour.
+Wrexham County Borough Museum has a range of collections and displays telling the stories of local communities, and will be home to the new Football Museum in 2026.
+There is also a Courtyard café for refreshments.
+The tower at St Giles Parish Church has been named one of the Seven Wonders of Wales, and Elihu Yale is buried here - Yale University was named in his honour.
 Nearby are the National Trust properties of Chirk Castle and Erddig.

 Bala is an historic market town in the Snowdonia National Park.
 It is surrounded by the rural region of Penllyn which has a strong and vibrant Welsh identity and culture.
 Stori stocks the widest selection of Welsh beers and wine in North Wales.
 Specially selected wines, distinctive spirits and liqueurs, and fresh cask ales and beer to drink in or take home by the growler or flagon.
 Siop Ria is a small independently run gift shop who specialise in handmade cards, jewellery and personalised gifts from Wales.
 A Welsh football fans paradise, Spirit of 58 is an independent merchandise and clothing label specialising in Welsh football.
 Your clients can indulge their artistic side at Capel Clai workshop and studio by Painting and spinning their own pottery.
 It also specialises in bespoke art.
 For all things ‘Welsh’, Awen Meirion stocks a range of cards, books, clothing, and Welsh music merchandise and gifts.
 T.J.
 Roberts ai Fab Butchers or known locally as Siop Jo is an award winning butchers supplying high quality meats sourced direct from local farms.